pedro-teles-fonseca/BDA-warwick-2019/README.md

     specifically for Bayesian digit analysis.
 This script is called within other scripts when necessary.

-  - The tables in the poster can be reproduced with the `poster-tables-bin-beta.R` and `poster-tables-mu-dir.R` scripts.
+  - The tables in the poster can be reproduced with `poster-tables-mu-dir.R` and `poster-tables-bin-beta.R`.

 ### Supplementary Materials

   - Plots comparing observed versus expected digit frequencies can be found in the `plots` folder.
-The code that generates the plots can be found in the `plots.R` script.
+The code that generates the plots can be found in `plots.R`.

   - The `tables-aux` folder contains the auxiliary tables `bin-beta-aux-austria.tex`, `bin-beta-aux-belgium.tex`,